top of page

 "Self-compassion is kindness toward the self, which entails being gentle, supportive, and understanding: Rather than harshly judging oneself for personal shortcomings, the self is offered warmth and unconditional acceptance.
 In other words, being kind to ourselves in good times and bad, in sickness and in health—and even when we make mistakes."

-Self-compassion is learned in part by connecting with our innate compassion for others, and it also helps to grow and sustain our compassion for others.
+Self-compassion is learned in part by connecting with our innate compassion for others, and it also helps to grow and sustain our compassion for ourselves.

 To build a practice of mindful self-compassion takes time and requires, as you might guess, a lot of compassion.
 Most of us feel compassion when a close friend is struggling.
 What would it be like to receive the same caring attention whenever you needed it most?
 Try shifting the direction of your attention—recognizing that as a human being, you too, are a worthy recipient of compassion.If you notice your inner critic or negative thoughts about yourself, try bringing awareness to the critical inner voice—without trying to change anything.
 Maybe this voice is from your past?
 Can you soften it a little now?